DEV-learn-co-students/bash-path-activity-compliance-test/README.md

 Copy the first path in your list, and run `ls DIRECTORY_NAME | grep 'ruby'`.
 For example, I will run `ls /Users/amandachang/.rvm/gems/ruby-2.2.0-preview1/bin | grep 'ruby'`.

 Repeat the process with each path in the list until you find Ruby!
 My ruby was in `/Users/amandachang/.rvm/rubies/ruby-2.2.0-preview1/bin`.
 Now run `which ruby`.
 The output should match the directory path that you found manually.

-???

-#Quiz!

-?: If Ruby exists in three different folders in your `$PATH`, which version of Ruby will your system use?

-( ) The latest stable version of Ruby
-( ) The version that is located in the first directory in the list that includes Ruby ( ) The version that is located in the last directory in the list that includes Ruby

-?: True or False: Running `rvm use system` will modify your `$PATH`.

-( ) True
-( ) False

-???